 Basic statistics functions

-Let's work with the following rainfall records and the analyze we can do.
+Let's work with the following rainfall records and understand how the statistical functions can help to analyse the data.

 The AVERAGE function returns the average of a cell range.